port-demo/port-upbound-demo/README.md

 - or by adding the new repository to the allowed repository list of Port's Github app in the organization.

-# Demo setup guide
+# Demo guide
-After completing the [prerequisites](https://github.com/port-demo/port-upbound-demo/blob/main/README.md#prerequisites) step, you can start following the set-by-step guide.
+After completing the [prerequisites](https://github.com/port-demo/port-upbound-demo/blob/main/README.md#prerequisites) step, you can start following the guide.

-## 1. Setting up the git repository
+## Setting up the git repository
 ### Create all the necessary files and directory structure
 - `.github/workflows/` - Copy all of the `.yaml` files from this repository, to the new one in the same directory hierarchy.
 Please note that in `delete-cluster.yaml` and `apply-clusters.yaml`, there is an env var configured: